docker/docs/app/working-with-app.md

 The process for deploying as a native Docker app is as follows:

-1. Use `docker app install` to deploy the application
+Use `docker app install` to deploy the application.

 Use the following command to deploy (install) the application.